Motto

 JAIFA is the link between its members and:

-1. a) Million Dollar Round Table (MDRT)
+1. Million Dollar Round Table (MDRT)

 Through these links members are given the opportunity to qualify for: